Innovations in behavioral and mental health begin with deep

 prepared to enter the field directly as a clinician or to pursue an advanced

-collected in 2017 reflected the national median salary for psychologists with
+collected in 2018 lists the national median salary for marriage and family therapists with

 Train to serve as a Clinical Psychologist in our